SamanthaBooth81/clay_and_fire/README.md

 ### 15. As a shopper, I want to be able to be able to receive a registration confirmation email so that I can confirm registration.

 This was tested by registering for an account.
 To complete registration, the user must receive an email with a link that confirms their email address.
 This was tested with an outlook email address that was created for testing.
 The email was received and the account was confirmed via the link.
-### 16. As a shopper, I want to be able to be able to sign up for email so that I can be notified of new releases, deals, and upcoming sales.
+### 16. As a shopper, I want to be able to be able to sign up for emails so that I can be notified of new releases, deals, and upcoming sales.

 Contained in the footer, the user can subscribe by entering their email and clicking submit.
 If there is an error with the email, an error message appears underneath the email box.
 If successful then there is a success message under the email box.